 If you are injured badly, you can speak with the police and witnesses about what happened.
 Write down the contact information for the witnesses.
 Be sure that you never admit fault to anyone at the crash scene, as this can put a wrench in your legal plans.

 Make note of the road conditions, time of day, weather, direction of travel, and anything else pertinent to the accident.
 This information will help your attorney when putting together your claim.

 Getting An Estimate

 Insurers often have repair shops that they work with.
 But you shouldn’t feel constrained to use them.
-Indeed, insurers often work with repair shops that get the job done cheaply, but don’t necessarily do quality work.
+Indeed, insurers often work with repair shops that do the job cheaply but don’t necessarily do quality work.
 By law, you are entitled to choose your own mechanic.
 What’s most important is that you use a repair shop that you trust.

 Protecting Your Interests

-If you would like help assessing how much your motorcycle accident claim is worth, reach out to my firm.
+If you would like help assessing how much your motorcycle accident claim is worth, contact a Lehigh Valley motorcycle accident attorney at our firm.
 You can call the Law Offices of Edward P. Shaughnessy at 610-258-9955.
 You can also arrange an appointment online.

 Initial consultations are free.
 I don’t collect payment until a case is won, and I am upfront about any and all costs associated with my clients’ matters.